Frequently Asked Questions

 The frequency with which you need to seal your granite countertops depends on several factors, including the type of granite, the frequency of use, and the type of sealer used.
 On average, granite countertops should be resealed every 1-3 years, but some types of granite may require more frequent sealing.

 To determine if your granite countertops need to be resealed, you can perform a simple water test.
 Place a few drops of water on the surface and wait a few minutes.
-If the water beads up and does not absorb into the granite, the sealer is still working and the countertops do not need to be resealed.
+If the water beads up and does not absorb into the granite, the sealer is still working, and the countertops do not need to be resealed.
 If the water soaks into the granite, it's time to reseal.

 It is important to reseal granite countertops regularly to maintain their durability and resistance to stains and scratches.
 A good quality sealer will provide a barrier that protects the granite from absorbing liquids and other contaminants that can cause damage.